MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD13_DEMO.md

             _pizzas.Add(new Pizza() { Id = 4, Toppings = "Pineapple", Price = 12 });
        }
 ```
-8. Ensure that the cursor is at the end of the **PizzashopController** contractor code block, press Enter twice, and then type the following code:
+8. Ensure that the cursor is at the end of the **PizzashopController** constructor code block, press Enter twice, and then type the following code:
   ```cs
        [HttpGet("{id}")]
        public ActionResult<Pizza> GetById(int id)